-Field Days – Field days are an annual event in which participating SFHC farmers invite other farmers and farmer organizations, hospital staff, government, and media to visit selected fields and learn what crops and cropping methods they are using, followed by a gathering at a central point where there are speeches, dances, dramas, and food.
+- Field Days â€“ Field days are an annual event in which participating SFHC farmers invite other farmers and farmer organizations, hospital staff, government, and media to visit selected fields and learn what crops and cropping methods they are using, followed by a gathering at a central point where there are speeches, dances, dramas, and food.
 A common theme raised by the farmers is the importance of â€˜family cooperationâ€™ in improving child nutrition, and the need for using these legumes for the benefit of the family.

-Farmer Exchange Visits â€“ These visits were organized to encourage the farmers to learn from and share with each other.
+- Farmer Exchange Visits â€“ These visits were organized to encourage the farmers to learn from and share with each other.
 A small group of farmers is chosen from a village to go to another village in the region to learn about agriculture and nutrition topics of interest.

-Crop Residue Promotion Days â€“ These days are organized once a year by the Farmer Research Team.
-FRT members perform demonstrations in various villages, in order to promote the burial of crop residues.
+- Crop Residue Promotion Days â€“ These days are organized once a year by SFHC, to encourage the incorporation of legume crop residues.
 Incorporation of legume crop residues will improve soil organic matter and soil fertility for future crops.